DioxusLabs/docsite/docs-src/0.5/en/reference/rsx.md

 ## RSX Features

 RSX is very similar to HTML in that it describes elements with attributes and children.
-Here's an empty `div` element in RSX, as well as the resulting HTML:
+Here's an empty `button` element in RSX, as well as the resulting HTML:

 ```rust, no_run
 {{#include src/doc_examples/rsx_overview.rs:button}}